Kayle54187/javascript-gpa-calculator-group-project/README.md

 git push origin feature-name
 ```

-4. Create a pull request for team review
+4. Create a pull request for a team review

 ## License